mormond/CommercialMarketplaceLab/lab40-vmoffer.md

       * Under VM images set the Disk version to "1.0.0"
       * Select SAS URI as the method to provide the image
       * Paste the SAS URI you saved in the previous step into the SAS URI field
   * Co-sell with Microsoft
     * You can skip this tab
   * Resell through CSPs
     * Select "Any partner in the CSP program"
   * Review and Publish
     * You will be prompted if any required fields need attention
     * Publish and wait for ingestion to take place
     * Preview links will become available after a few hours

+## Cleanup Resources

+* You can delete the resource group you created in the step [Test the virtual machine image](#test-the-virtual-machine-image)
+* Once publishing is complete, you can delete resource group 'marketplace-vm-offer' which contains the original virtual machine and storage account containing vhds

 ## Useful Links <!-- omit in toc -->